Crush 40: Recordings for Sega and The Best of Crush 40: Super Sonic Songs

 In 2003, Crush 40 composed two new songs entitled "Sonic Heroes" and "What I'm Made Of..." for Sega's Sonic Heroes, the first multiplatform Sonic game.
 Both Senoue and Gioeli have called "What I'm Made Of..." their favorite song to perform.
 For Shadow the Hedgehog in 2005, Crush 40 recorded "I Am...
 All of Me", as well as "Never Turn Back".
 The drums for both songs were recorded by Toru Kawamura.
 Additionally, Crush 40 recorded covers of songs used in 2006's Sonic the Hedgehog, Sonic and the Secret Rings, Sonic Riders and Zero Gravity, and Sonic CD.
 The band also recorded five original songs and a cover for Sonic and the Black Knight.

-For their first 10 years, Crush 40 never performed live.
-In 2008, Crush 40 performed live at the Tokyo Game Show, with Senoue and Gioeli performing with backing tracks.
-A year later, Senoue revealed to Famitsu that Crush 40 had two album releases in the works, one of which was a "Best Of" album, due for release in September 2009.
+In October 2008, Crush 40 performed live for the first time, at the Tokyo Game Show, with Senoue and Gioeli performing with backing tracks.
+A year later, Senoue revealed to Famitsu that Crush 40 had two albums in the works, including a best-of album, due for release in September 2009.
 He also announced the release of future songs that were not written for video games.
 The Best of Crush 40 – Super Sonic Songs was released on November 18, 2009.
-In addition to compiling various Crush 40 songs from previous games, the album featured a new song, "Is It You," and a cover of "Fire Woman", a song released by The Cult in 1989.
+In addition to compiling various Crush 40 songs from previous games, the album featured a new song, "Is It You", and a cover of "Fire Woman", a 1989 song by the Cult.
 Senoue was also credited as a soloist on "Before This", a song from the 2009 Hardline album Leaving the End Open.